TheDigitalClassroom/classrom_0/README.md

 ##  Key Features for Teacher/CLass Tecaher

 -	Create and conduct classes
--	Video/Audion Conferencing
+-	Video/Audio Conferencing
 -	Manage assignments
 -	Track attendance of students attending the class
--	Manage study material
+-	Manage/View study material
--	Manage announcements for a class

-##  Key Features for Studnet

--	Join Classroom as per schedule
--	Submit Assignments
--	Access Study Material
--	Check Class Timetable
--	Apply leaves
--	View Announcement
+- Offline mode

-## Design:
+## Design Flows:
- ### Principal Role
+ ### Principal Design Flow
  The key for the School Authority or Principal is to have an overall view of all the activities taking place in the school.
 The primary functionalities available for them in the app are –
 ##  Key Features for Principal
--	Video/Audion Conferencing
+-	Dashboard
-- Creating/Managing Announcements for the School
+- Create/Manage Announcements for the School
+-	Keep a track of any requests raised
+- Video/Audio Conferencing
+-	One to One/Group chat with teachers and faculties
 -	Tracking attendance of teachers, faculties (non-teaching staff) and students
--	One to One/Group chat with teachers and faculties
--	Keep a track of any requests raised

  ### Principal User Interface